immybo/SWEN222Project/README.txt

 first level, so that you can test all of the game's features.
 Only one level is provided.

+KNOWN ISSUES:
+The game will go off sync sometimes between the 2 clients resulting in clients 	having different world information.
+Push interaction is there for most decorative items: totem, shop, sign, fakeportal
+	however they do not currently work

 CONTROLS & GAME INFO

 You can left click anywhere on the map, and the character will attempt to move